Almhdy/fancy-pants-adventure-chrome-extension/README.md

 # Fancy Pants Adventure

-`Fancy Pants Unblocked` is a Chrome extension package for launching **Fancy Pants Adventure** in a dedicated browser tab with bundled local game files and a local Ruffle runtime.
+`Fancy Pants` is a Chrome extension package for launching **Fancy Pants Adventure** in a dedicated browser tab with bundled local game files and a local Ruffle runtime.

 ## Features